Department of Mathematics

 Choosing a course

-There are 11 streams of study available in Mathematics, and four joint mathematics and computing courses.
 Our BSc and MSci Mathematics degrees are the broadest, giving you the greatest level of flexibility in your choice of optional modules.
 The MSci in Mathematics allows you to continue your studies to Master's level in the final year.
-In addition, there are opportunities to pursue teacher training or a Year in Europe.
+You will also have the opportunity to pursue teacher training or a Year in Europe.

 All students follow nearly the same programme for the first two years, gaining a great breadth of understanding in pure, applied and statistical mathematics.
-In the third and fourth years, students are allowed to choose options from a large variety of modules, allowing them to specialise under a specific degree coding.
+In your third and fourth years, you can choose options from a range of modules, allowing you to specialise under a specific degree coding.

 Three-year courses (180 ECTS):